-- All too often, the effort involved in managing a household is discounted.
+- : All too often, the effort involved in managing a household is discounted.
 But tasks like grocery shopping and gift- giving comprise an endless amount of invisible labor that women put forth every day to maintain the structure and stability of their families' lives. - : Women are more likely to use their resources to obtain food, health care, and education for their families.
-In turn, these contributions benefit their community as a whole there's nothing more responsible than that. - : When women come up short financially, it can more often be attributed to underearning rather than overspending.

-Women do more with less
+In turn, these contributions benefit their community as a whole - there's nothing more responsible than that. - When women come up short financially, it can more often be attributed to underearning rather than overspending.
+Women do more with less.

-&lt;sup>4 Consumer Expenditure Survey, Bureau of Labor Statistics, 2010-2011 Pound Foolish: Exposing the Dark Side of the Personal Finance

-Industry, Helaine Olen, Penguin Random House, 2012

-&lt;sup>6 "The influence of college students' shopping orientations and gender differences on online information searches and purchase behaviors.", Yoo-Kyoung Seock, Lauren R. Bailey, International Journal of Consumer Studies, November 2007

-&lt;sup>7 "Survey: 3 in 4 Americans make impulse purchases," Martin Merzer, Creditcards.com, November 2014

-&lt;sup>8 "Men Spend More Money and Time On Clothes Shopping Than Women," Slate, Cauterucci, C., February 2016.

-&lt;sup>9 "Women and Credit 2020: How History Shaped Today's Credit Landscape."
-Brianna McGurran, Experian, Feb 2020

-&lt;sup>10 "Poll: How Husbands and Wives Feel About Money."
-Money Magazine, June 2014
+&lt;sup>4 Consumer Expenditure Survey, Bureau of Labor Statistics, 2010-2011 Pound Foolish: Exposing the Dark Side of the Personal Finance.
+Industry, Helaine Olen, Penguin Random House, 2012 'The influence of college students' shopping orientations and gender. differences on online information searches and purchase behaviors," Yoo-Kyoung Seock, Lauren R. Bailey, International Journal of Consumer Studies, November 2007 'Survey: 3 in 4 Americans make impulse purchases," Martin Merzer, Creditards.com, November 2014 'Men Spend More Money and Time On Clothes Shopping Than.
+Women, 'Slate, Cauterucci, C., February 2016.
+'Women and Credit 2020; How History Shaped Today's Credit, Landscape," Brianna McGurran, Experian, Feb 2020 'Poli: How Husbands and Wives Feel About Money," Money Magazine, June 2014 Our Advice to You: